-What vegetables grow well together in containers?
+What herbs and vegetables grow well together in containers?

 In a lot of ways, plants are just like people.
 That includes how they relate to neighbors.